automl/neps/docs/reference/neps_run.md

     │   │   └── metadata.json   # Metadata about this run, such as state and times
     │   └── ...
     ├── summary
     │   ├── full.csv
-    │  └── short.csv
+    │   ├── short.csv
     │   ├── best_config_trajectory.txt
+    │   ├── best_config.txt
-    │  └── best_config.txt
+    │   └── ...                 # Plots, with live_plots=True or neps.analyze()
     ├── optimizer_info.yaml     # The optimizer's configuration
     ├── optimizer_state.pkl     # The optimizer's state, shared between workers
     └── ...                     # Other neps files
     ```

-To capture the results of the optimization process, you can use tensorbaord logging with various utilities to integrate
+To check on a run use `neps.status`, and to (re)generate its plots and reports at any time
+use `neps.analyze(root_directory)`.
+You can also log to TensorBoard from inside your
-closer to NePS.
-For more information, please refer to the [analyses page](../reference/analyse.md) page.
+training loop.
+For more information, please refer to the [analyses page](analyse.md).

 ## Parallelization